strudelbots/strudel-public/code/README_template.md

 4. Strudel will automatically insert the necessary logs into your pull request.
 4. The reviewers will review your code with the logs.
 5. Once everyone is satisfied, merge the pull request.
-#### Add trace level logging-code to your pull request
+#### Add trace-level logging code to your pull request
+What is trace level.

 #### Remove all logging-code to your pull request
-To remove all Strudel logging-code from a pull request just add the forlowing words to your commit message: `strudel`, `remove`, `logs` (in any order).
+To remove all Strudel logging-code from a pull request just add the following words to your commit message: `strudel`, `remove`, `logs` (in any order).
 ## Configuring Strudel
 ### Setting the logger name